Gun law in the United States: Eligible people

+Under federal law, individuals must be 18+ years old to purchase a long gun and 21+ to purchase a handgun.
+Each state is legally permitted to raise the age requirement, but can not make it younger than the federal law.

 Each state has its own laws regarding who is allowed to own or possess firearms, and there are various state and federal permitting and background check requirements.
 Controversy continues over which classes of people, such as convicted felons, people with severe or violent mental illness, and people on the federal no-fly list, should be excluded.
 Laws in these areas vary considerably, and enforcement is in flux.

-Prohibited people
+Prohibited persons

 The Gun Control Act of 1968 prohibits certain classes of people from buying, selling, using, owning, receiving, shipping, carrying, possessing or exchanging any firearm or ammunition.
 Those prohibited include any individual who: